kdheepak/blog/content/37-advent-of-code-2020.md

 transformation(subject_number, loop_size) = subject_number ^ loop_size % 20201227
 ```

+Julia also has a function called `powermod` in the standard library, which can be used for this.

 # Final words

 Thanks to everyone in the Julia community who participated on Zulip, Slack and Reddit.